June 6, 2024

 Back to top

-Using the CIS Benchmark framework helps ensure systems, apps, networks, and infrastructure are secured.
-CIS Benchmarks are globally recognized, free to use, and can be customized to the needs of almost any organization.
+CIS Benchmarks provide instructions for securing systems, apps, networks, and infrastructure.
+They're free, globally recognized, and can be customized to the needs of almost any organization.

 Both CIS Level 1 benchmarks and CIS Level 2 benchmarks align with many of the major regulations that are required for various industries.